 Brenda’s Journey

-Availability of Magic Mushroom Products in Canada
+Variety of Magic Mushroom Products in Canada

 Property | Brazilian Psilocybe Cubensis | Cambodian Psilocybe Cubensis | Melmac Psilocybe Cubensis |

-Source | Native to Brazil and adjacent South American regions. | Located in Cambodia, around the Angkor Wat Temple. | Associated with the Penis Envy mushrooms that rose to prominence in the 1970s. |
+Origin | Native to Brazil and certain adjacent South American countries. | Discovered in Cambodia, in the vicinity of the Angkor Wat Temple. | Associated with Penis Envy mushrooms, which rose to fame in the 1970s. |

-Strength | Moderately potent; suitable for beginners. | Moderate potency as well; ideal for newcomers. | Extremely potent; advised for individuals with medium to advanced experience. |
+Potency | Moderately potent; recommended for beginners. | Moderate potency as well; suitable for first-timers. | High potency; advised for individuals with moderate to high experience. |

-Impacts | Triggers a mental buzz, mild confusion, enhanced color perception, happiness, spiritual experiences, increased creativity, and improved concentration. | Stirs up an energizing and long-lasting high, minor visual changes, enhanced creativity, euphoria, a gentle physical high, fractal imagery, and feelings of joy. | Initiates profound shamanic journeys, vision quests, intense mystical experiences, heightened creativity, concentration, social awareness, and mood enhancement. |
+Effects | Results in a mental buzz, slight confusion, enhanced color perception, euphoria, spiritual experiences, heightened creativity, and improved concentration. | Induces an energizing and long-lasting high, minor visual changes, boosted creativity, euphoria, a gentle physical high, fractal imagery, and feelings of joy. | Triggers profound shamanic experiences, vision quests, intense mystical experiences, increased creativity, focus, social consciousness, and mood upliftment. |

 Frequently Asked Questions

-What should patients expect from Psilocybin-Assisted Therapy?
+What should patients expect during Psilocybin-Assisted Therapy?

 Is psilocybin therapy available to everyone?